 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
 As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
-In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data, with the exception of the upstream-most cross section (XS) 4, which exhibits an overall loss in sand volume over the 1994-2013 period.
-The sand loss or down-cutting observed at XS 4 is consistent with the pervasive down-cutting that has occurred along the thalweg of the Lower Carmel River (LCR) upstream of the Highway 1 Bridge for several miles.
-The trend of LCR streambed scour appears to have begun in Water Year 2006.
-In addition, now that annual cross-sectional data have been collected in two Critically Dry years (WY 2007 and 2014) and two Dry years (WY 2012 and 2013), it is concluded that substrate elevations at the cross sections generally do not change in these lowflow years, despite the regular occurrence of major lagoon mouth breaches in all of these years, except WY 2014.
-Accordingly, the multi-year cross-sectional data set (22 years) indicates quantity of streamflow as the primary factor that controls substrate changes at the key cross sections.
+Significant scour of sand occurred at the cross sections during WY 2017 compared to August 2016 conditions.
+Since 1994, an apparent trend of overall loss in sand volume appears to be emerging, as south bank substrate elevations are now at an historic low.
+The sand loss or down-cutting observed at the cross sections is consistent with the pervasive down-cutting that has occurred along the thalweg of the Lower Carmel River (LCR) upstream of the Highway 1 Bridge (HWY 1) for several miles, a trend believed to have begun in WY 2006 based on rating curve analysis at the HWY 1 site as well as physical field observation.
+In the recent "Critically Dry" years of WY 2007 and 2014 and "Dry" years of WY 2012 and 2013, no significant changes were documented compared to the respective prior years, thus it is concluded that substrate elevations at the cross sections generally do not change in these low-flow years, despite the regular occurrence of major lagoon mouth breaches in all of these years, except WY 2014.
+The "Extremely Wet" WY 2017 caused dramatic changes (scour) at the cross sections indicating that quantity of streamflow (peak flow and total volume) is likely the primary factor that controls significant substrate changes at the key cross sections.